https://www.georgialegalreport.com/files/2018/07/Screen-Shot-2018-07-11-at-12.23.14-AM-300x195.png

 Our Legal Take

-Restaurant and parking lot patrons have a right to feel safe and secure while on the premises.
-The Murray Law Firm questions the level of security provided at the property and whether this tragedy may have been prevented.
+Nightclub and parking lot patrons have a right to feel safe and secure while on the premises.
+The Murray Law Firm questions the level of security provided at the subject property and whether this tragedy may have been prevented.

-• Have there been prior incidents of violence on or near property?
-What parking lot security measures, such as bright lighting, surveillance cameras and security patrols, were in place to protect the victim and deter crime at the time of the shooting?
+• What security measures, such as weapons screenings, bright lighting, indoor and outdoor surveillance cameras, and security patrols, were in place to deter crime and protect Mr. Wright at the time of the shooting?

 By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the restaurant or parking lot owners failed to provide adequate security, the family of Tyon Gorman may seek justice and elect to pursue legal claims for their loss.
+Should the facts of this matter reveal that the nightclub or parking lot owners failed to provide adequate security, the family of Curtis Lamar Wright may seek justice and elect to pursue legal claims for his wrongful death.
+Additionally, the other victims of this tragic shooting may pursue legal claims for their injuries.

 The Murray Law Firm has recovered millions of dollars for victims of unsafe properties in Georgia, and recently obtained a $29.25 million dollar verdict in Georgia.